This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 You can choose the audience for a content variant in two ways:

 - Local rule: The simplest way to choose an audience is to pick a trait and define permitted values for it.
 This creates a local rule.
-In the example below, the date-based local rule serves this content for the days around Mother's Day.
+In the example below, the date rule serves content on Mother's Day.
 Start your personalization experiments with a local rule because it is transparent and easy to understand.

-- Segment: Once you know your audience well divide it into segments.
-Choose a segment as audience when you want to target the variant to visitors who have responded to personalization well in the past.
-In the example below, the segment "Economic-regions - Americas" serves this content variant only to visitors from the Americas.
+- Segment: Once you know your audience divide it into segments.
+Choose a segment when you want to target visitors who have responded to personalization well in the past.
+In the example below, the segment "Economic-regions - Americas" serves content to visitors from the Americas.

 You can use segments and local rules at the same time.
 One of the segments and all the local rules must be true for audience to match.
 Then the content variant is served.